Ongewitter/PHP-salary-payroll/README.md

 # PHP-salary-payroll

+## WIP

+This is deffo a WIP, I may or may not actually end up finishing it.
+It should have tests, decent output, maybe even some CSS for funsies.

 ## Assignment
 You are required to create a utility in PHP to help us determine the dates we need to pay salaries to the sales department.
 We handle our sales payroll as follows: